inflamously/comfyui-prompt-enhancer/README.md

 ## Ollama Prompt Enhancer

-A widly wild node that pragmatically just enhances a given prompt with various descriptions in the hope that the image quality just increase and prompting just gets easier.
+A crazy node that pragmatically just enhances a given prompt with various descriptions in the hope that the image quality just increase and prompting just gets easier.

 ## Features: